 Law Enforcement: the character with the law enforcement skill has a background in, well, law enforcement.
 He or she may currently be a police officer or served as one in the past, and active law enforcement officials can legally carry a gun and make arrests while in their jurisdiction.
-This tie to the authorities gives a character two additional contacts, the first being the agency they work (or formerly worked) for.
+This tie to the authorities gives a character two additional contacts, the first being the agency they are associated with.

-Military: this character has served (or is currently serving) with the armed forces of some country or another, usually noted with the skill itself ('Military / United States', or 'Military / France', for instance).
-The military builds strong bonds amongst its personnel, and a character with this skill gains two additional contacts, the first being the military agency they serve (or formerly served) with.
+Military: this character has served (or is currently serving) in the armed forces of some country or another, usually noted with the skill itself ('Military / United States', or 'Military / France', for instance).
+The military builds strong bonds amongst its personnel, and a character with this skill gains two additional contacts, the first being the military agency they are associated with.

 The second contact will be anyone of the player's choice, from a superior officer to a platoon mate or whoever else seems to fit.
 Trained military operatives gain the benefit of two additional skills as well, those being guns and martial arts style b - soldiers must be able to fight armed or unarmed against their country's enemies.
 Military costs two skill slots (or two points) during character generation.

-The amount of time a character may remain a student is technically infinite; there's really nothing stopping them from racking up new talents at a discount, and truth be told, that's not a bad thing considering the disadvantage they start out with.
-However, a character does need to remain in good standing with the source of their skill(s) in order to keep receiving this benefit; if lost, it may be a proper adventure to regain this favor.
+The amount of time a character may remain a student is technically infinite.
+There's really nothing stopping them from racking up new talents at a discount, and truth be told, that's not a bad thing considering the disadvantage they start out with.
+However, a character does need to remain in good standing with the source of their skill(s) to keep receiving this benefit; if lost, it may be a proper adventure to regain this favor.